 - if you provided a digital copy of the prescription, keep records or proof for at least three years that it was sent, received, or made accessible, downloadable and printable.
 You may ask for a patient’s permission to get a digital copy of the prescription before the examination.
 If the patient doesn’t agree to a digital copy, you have to give them a printed copy immediately following the fitting and ask for a confirmation of receipt.

 All prescribers, if responding to a verification request, have to inform the seller if the prescription is expired.
 If the prescription is inaccurate or invalid, you must correct the inaccuracy or explain the reason it’s invalid.
 A seller may not sell the lenses after a timely denial.
 However, a prescriber’s general denial without explanation (for example, the words “inaccurate” or “invalid” alone), does not satisfy the Rule’s requirements for prescribers.

 - sign a waiver or release

 in exchange for a copy of the contact lens prescription.

 You may require a patient to pay for the eye exam, fitting, and evaluation before giving them a copy of the contact lens prescription, but only if you also require immediate payment from a patient whose eye exams show no need for glasses, contact lenses, or other corrective eye care products.
 Proof of insurance coverage counts as payment for purposes of this requirement.

 You cannot disown liability or responsibility for the accuracy of an eye examination.

-You may provide contact lenses only when the customer presents his prescription in person, by fax, or by email if the prescription has been scanned and attached to the email.
-The customer also can give you permission to verify the prescription by “direct communication” with the prescriber.
+You may provide contact lenses only when the customer presents their prescription in person, by fax, by email if the prescription has been scanned and attached to the email, or by uploading a copy or photograph of the prescription The customer also can give you permission to verify the prescription by “direct communication” with the prescriber.